IlyaEru/QA-API-Automation-testing-Robot-Cucumber-and-requests/README.md

+## Description
-##  API Automation Testing using 3 different frameworks/libraries
+### API Automation Testing using 3 different frameworks/libraries. <br>
-- Requests Library
+#### Requests Library, Cucumber with behave, Robot Framework
-- Cucumber with behave
+- Tests with Requests and Cucumber use configuration file with configparser to get data.
-- Robot Framework
+- The Robot Framework test uses external json file for the body and resource file for the rest of the data.

 # _My Work_